dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

 :::info

-This action is mostly a **wrapper around the [`SchemaParser`](../../../4-schemas/14-actions/1-parse.md) action**, so we highly recommend you read its dedicated documentation first (in particular, error codes are the same).
+This action is mostly a **wrapper around the [`SchemaParser`](../../../4-schemas/14-actions/1-parse.md) action**, so we highly recommend you read its dedicated documentation first.

 :::